dotnwat/awesome-seastar/README.md

 * [Asynchronous Programming with Seastar](http://nadav.harel.org.il/seastar/) - is a series of tutorials covering Seastar compnents
 * [Rolling your own MOM](https://dev.to/cppchedy/rolling-out-your-own-mom-or-how-i-did-it-general-introduction-3j20) - a series documenting the MOZA middleware
 * [Seabrute](https://github.com/VictorDenisov/seabrute) - a selfstudy project for learning seastar by implementing distributed password bruteforce

+## Archived

+These appear to no longer exist :(

+* [seastar-kafka-client](https://github.com/haaawk/seastar-kafka-client) - A seastar-based kafka client

 ## Contributors